neilg63/file-organiser/README.md

 - checkout out repository and change into the repository directory
 - Run `cargo build --release`
 - The executable will be at `target/release/smartmove`
-- Add an alias to the file or move it to a directory within
+- Add an alias to the file or ideally move it into a directory already in your system export path.
+On Linx and Mac, this may be /usr/local/bin.